rixx/books.rixx.de/src/reviews/2016/the-wizards-dilemma.md

   rating: 3
 ---

 Nita faces temptation … a lot.
 Felt like a Hiob story in many ways.
 She has to deal with her mother dying and learns how to change whole universes to try and deal with it.
-Reminded me a lot of Buffy in the same situation, only a lot younger (but including the outcome and the younger sister, btw).<br /><br />I didn't quite like how the criticizm of an overly-dependent Nita was addressed here, because I think it has some merit.
+Reminded me a lot of Buffy in the same situation, only a lot younger (but including the outcome and the younger sister, btw).

+I didn't quite like how the criticizm of an overly-dependent Nita was addressed here, because I think it has some merit.
 Still an enjoyable book, especially interactions with the Advisory, but I hope that the next one will be more like High Wizardry or at least the first two in the series.